aquasecurity/starboard-octant-plugin/README.md

 ### From the Binary Releases

-Every [release][release] of Octant Starboard plugin provides binary releases for a variety of operating systems.
+Every [release][release] of Starboard Octant plugin provides binary releases for a variety of operating systems.
 These binary versions can be manually downloaded and installed.

 1. Download your [desired version][release]
-2. Unpack it (`tar -zxvf octant-starboard-plugin_darwin_x86_64.tar`)
+2. Unpack it (`tar -zxvf starboard-octant-plugin_darwin_x86_64.tar`)
-3. Find the `octant-starboard-plugin` binary in the unpacked directory, and move it to the default Octant's configuration directory (`mv octant-starboard-plugin_darwin_x86_64/octant-starboard-plugin $HOME/.config/octant/plugins`).
+3. Find the `starboard-octant-plugin` binary in the unpacked directory, and move it to the default Octant's configuration directory (`mv starboard-octant-plugin_darwin_x86_64/starboard-octant-plugin $HOME/.config/octant/plugins`).
    You might need to create the directory if it doesn't exist already.

 ### From Source (Linux, macOS)